What is CBD?

 It all began with CBD; it is the main component needed to formulate CBD products and alternate cannabinoids with solvent processing.
 CBD took off after preliminary research was brought to everyone’s attention, including those active in the health and wellness industry.
 CBD is often lumped into the marijuana category when really, it’s not the same at all.
 It certainly doesn’t help when misinformation is passed along, either.

-THC is the cannabinoid that delivers a psychoactive intoxication, not CBD.
+THC is a cannabinoid that delivers a psychoactive intoxication, not CBD.

 What is THCv?